jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 Based on our brainstorming let's sse if we can improve the code.

 #### Removing Undefined
-We can resolve the issue of having to compare an element past the length of the array by removing one value from `arr.length` of the in the nested loop.
+We can resolve the issue of having to compare an element past the length of the array by removing one value from `arr.length` from the the nested `j` loop.

 ```js
 function bubbleSort(arr) {